ricardoramospereira/Banco_horas/README.md

 python main.py

 Upon starting the application, you will be presented with an intuitive graphical interface to record and manage employees' schedules.

-Contributions
-Contributions are welcome!
-If you find bugs, issues, or wish to add new features, feel free to open an issue or submit a pull request.

 License
 This project is licensed under the MIT License.